shapeshift/web/README.md

 $ node scripts/linkPackages.js link
 success Registered "@shapeshiftoss/asset-service".
-info You can now run `yarn link "@shapeshiftoss/asset-service"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/chain-adapters". info You can now run `yarn link "@shapeshiftoss/chain-adapters"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/market-service". info You can now run `yarn link "@shapeshiftoss/market-service"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/swapper". info You can now run `yarn link "@shapeshiftoss/swapper"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/types". info You can now run `yarn link "@shapeshiftoss/types"` in the projects where you want to use this package and it will be used instead.
+info You can now run `yarn link "@shapeshiftoss/asset-service"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/caip". info You can now run `yarn link "@shapeshiftoss/caip"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/chain-adapters". info You can now run `yarn link "@shapeshiftoss/chain-adapters"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/errors". info You can now run `yarn link "@shapeshiftoss/errors"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/investor-foxy". info You can now run `yarn link "@shapeshiftoss/investor-foxy"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/investor-yearn". info You can now run `yarn link "@shapeshiftoss/investor-yearn"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/logger". info You can now run `yarn link "@shapeshiftoss/logger"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/market-service". info You can now run `yarn link "@shapeshiftoss/market-service"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/swapper". info You can now run `yarn link "@shapeshiftoss/swapper"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/types". info You can now run `yarn link "@shapeshiftoss/types"` in the projects where you want to use this package and it will be used instead. success Registered "@shapeshiftoss/unchained-client". info You can now run `yarn link "@shapeshiftoss/unchained-client"` in the projects where you want to use this package and it will be used instead.

 ✨  Done in 0.47s.
 ```